Recipe Unlimited: History

 In 2010, Cara Operations exited the airline catering business with the sale of Cara Airline Solutions.

+In 2013, Cara came to an agreement with Fairfax Financial Holdings Ltd. to make Prime Restaurants, which was previously bought by Fairfax, a wholly owned subsidiary of Cara.
+This transaction allowed Cara full control of East Side Mario’s, Casey’s, Bier Markt, Prime Pubs (Fionn MacCool’s and The Merchant).
+As a result of the deal, Fairfax became the majority stakeholders and Bill Gregson became the new president and CEO of Cara.

-In 2014, Cara had EBITDA of $84 million on sales of $1.7 billion, but had a 6.4 debt leverage ratio when Bill Gregson assumed the presidency of the firm, because the funds obtained via the sale of non-core-asset had been used, not to pay down debt but instead to expand the business.
+In 2014, it acquired the majority ownership of Landing Restaurants including Hunter’s Landing, Harper’s Landing, and Williams Landing.
+Cara had EBITDA of $84 million on sales of $1.7 billion in 2014, but had a 6.4 debt leverage ratio when Bill Gregson assumed the presidency of the firm, because the funds obtained via the sale of non-core-asset had been used, not to pay down debt but instead to expand the business.

-In March 2015, Cara IPO was brokered by Fairfax Financial.
-Through it, the company raised $200 million, and merged in a 7:8 ratio with Fairfax's East Side Mario's, Casey's and the Bier Markt properties.
+In March 2015, the Cara IPO at the Toronto Stock Exchange was brokered by Fairfax Financial.
+Shares of Cara Operations reached as high as $33 after the IPO was set at $200 million with shares to be sold at $19 to $22.
+As a result of returning to the Toronto Stock Exchange, Fairfax and the Phelan family had control over Cara Operations, 41% and 36% respectively, with the possession of the company's multiple voting shares at 25 votes per share.
+Through the stock listing, it merged in a 7:8 ratio with Fairfax's East Side Mario's, Casey's and the Bier Markt properties.
 The $200 million represented a 23% stake in the combined business, and the heiresses had in 2015 realised a valuation of roughly $300 million.
 The services of Bill Gregson were acquired in the deal by the merged company.
+In August 2015, Cara obtained full ownership of New York Fries to expand its already extensive line of restaurant chains in Canada.
+South St. Burger would not be part of the acquisition.

+On March 31, 2016, Cara Operations announced that it would acquire St-Hubert Chicken $537 million.
+On September 1, 2016, Cara Operations acquired Franworks Group, and its Original Joe's, State & Main, and Elephant & Castle brands.